Standard Language Ideology in AI-Generated Language: Background

+Performance discrepancies and stereotypes present in LLMs are linked to the language data that underpins these technologies.
+English disproportionately dominates the datasets that power LLMs, a consequence of LLMs relying on language data from the Internet, particularly from Common Crawl \cite{baack2024critical}.
+Internet data overwhelmingly represents English, and Internet use varies due to social factors.
+An estimated 60\% of all language content on the Internet is in English, despite only ~17\% of people speaking English globally \citep{nee2022}.
+Meanwhile, 88\% of languages have ``exceptionally limited resources'' in digital spaces \citep{joshi-etal-2020-state}.
+Non-standard varieties of English are disproportionately removed from scraped Internet data when scraped pages are filtered using blocklists \cite{dodge-etal-2021-documenting}.
 Even if languages are well-represented in digital corpora, certain perspectives are over- or under- represented.
-For example, on Reddit, users are 67\% male and 70\% White, resulting in potential reinforcement of White, male perspectives (\citep{bender2019benderrule}, citing \citep{barthel2016reddit}).
-Other perspectives may be actively targeted, harassed, cyberbullied, and otherwise marginalized online.
+For example, on Reddit, users are 67\% male and 70\% white, resulting in potential reinforcement of white, male perspectives (\citep{bender2019benderrule} citing \citep{barthel2016reddit}).
+Other perspectives may be actively targeted, cyberbullied, and otherwise marginalized online.
 Research exposes growing concerns of online gender-based harassment with clear links between online spaces and misogyny, which can be further amplified for Black and brown women \citep{ging2018, duggan2017online, rights2014violence}.
-This harassment and resulting safety and mental health implications can result in decreased use of online spaces.
-Meanwhile, although Black people have historically been overrepresented on Twitter compared to other demographics in the general US population \citep{brock2012}, Black Tweets are still often considered ``inappropriate'' and are more often inaccurately flagged as hateful by automatic hate speech detection tools \citep{davidson-etal-2019-racial}.
-Beyond being inaccurate, this disproportionately censors Black speakers.
+This harassment and the resulting safety and mental health implications can result in decreased use of online spaces.
+Meanwhile, although Black people have historically been overrepresented on Twitter (now X) compared to other demographics in the general US population \citep{brock2012}, Black Tweets are still often considered ``inappropriate'' and are more often inaccurately flagged as hateful by automatic hate speech detection tools \citep{davidson-etal-2019-racial}.
+Beyond being technically inaccurate, this disproportionately censors Black speakers and shapes what, and whose, language exists in training corpora.
+Crucially, these are not merely issues of uneven data availability; they are mechanisms through which certain varieties come to be constructed as standard.
+Decisions about whose language is collected, filtered, amplified, or removed shape which forms of speech AI systems learn to treat as normal, legitimate, and default.